silkroadnomad/names-on-chain/README.md

 ## Description
 This 4-step workshop is intended to showcase how you can register and show Doichain names.
-How to create and sign NameOp transactions via PSBT-QR-Codes and PSBT-File.
+How to create and sign NameOp transactions via PSBT-QR-Codes and PSBT-Files.
-PSBTs can be scanned (by DoiWallet) or imported (into the ElectrumDOI wallet).
+PSBTs can be broadcasted scanned (by DoiWallet) or imported (into the ElectrumDOI wallet).
+No private key necessary in the browser.

 See: ipfs://QmZmvtgcxNof3QvKgC73SmbDawHCwxTnkMpWukTLokcgHS/

 ### Step 1)